-Another lunch, another Meera Sodha salad.
-My friend is gluten-free & doesn’t eat dairy, so many of these recipes are ideal.
+My friend is gluten-free & doesn’t eat dairy, so many of my recipes are ideal, as I don’t cook with dairy.
 Chick peas are full of goodness and nutrients, and provide a 20% higher content of the recommended daily value of protein, dietary fibre, folates and minerals such as iron, calcium, magnesium, potassium and zinc.
 They also contain a healthy number of vitamins such as vitamins B, C, E and K. For a non-dairy diet, they are a superfood.

 Then there’s the wonderful farmers’ market tomatoes, and the zingy lime tarka – all combine together to make a super delicious salad.
 I served it with aubergine fesenjan and some organic leaves from the market.